Stevecmd/Cruddur-social/journal/week2.md

     return model
 ```

-Modify `backend-flask/app.py` to look as below:
+Modify `backend-flask/app.py` to look as below to disable cloudwatch:
 ```py
 from flask import Flask
 from flask import request